Protecting Yourself When Boundaries Blur

 Our Webcast series—Ethics in an Age of Informality—offers refreshing clarity about how to stay within the ethical straight-and-narrow in a world where personal and social boundaries have become so blurry it’s possible to transgress them without even realizing it.

 Join ethics experts Lisa Ferentz, Mitchell Handelsman, Mary Jo Barrett, Frederic Reamer, DeeAnna Nagel, and Kenneth Hardy for 6 lively conversations about the ethical challenges and ambiguities of 21st-century clinical practice.
-Getting your ethics CEs has never been so engaging and fun.

 What’s “best practice” for establishing boundaries with clients?
 Get concrete guidelines from the experts about handling this critical issue, and dozens more, in this 6-session Webcast series.
 All 6 sessions available to watch right now.